Molankulasrija/SudokuGame/README.md

 ├── index.html      # Main HTML file for the Sudoku game ├── style.css       # CSS file for styling the game
 └── script.js       # JavaScript file containing game logic

-### Summary of Sections:
-1. **Project Overview**: Gives a quick summary of what the Sudoku game is about and what technologies are used.
-2. **Features**: Lists key functionalities like responsive design, solution checking, error handling, etc.
-3. **Technologies Used**: Specifies HTML, CSS, and JavaScript as the technologies behind the project.
-4. **Getting Started**: Guides the user on how to set up the project on their local machine.
-5. **File Structure**: Provides a simple breakdown of the important files in the project.
-6. **How to Play**: Offers step-by-step instructions on how to interact with the game.
-7. **Customizing the Puzzle**: Explains how users can modify the initial puzzle numbers.
-8. **Contributing**: Describes the process for contributing to the project via GitHub, with instructions on forking, creating a new branch, making changes, and submitting pull requests.
-9. **License**: Specifies that the project uses the MIT License, which allows others to freely use, modify, and distribute the code.

-### Key Benefits of This `README.md`:
-- **Clarity**: Clear step-by-step instructions make it easy for users to run the game and contribute.
-- **Customization**: Provides users with an easy way to modify the puzzle.
-- **Collaboration**: Encourages contributions by explaining how to fork the repository and submit changes.